age of criminal liability

 where not seen as a special group of human beings and therefore treated as

 adults.
 Nevertheless, in the 5th century, youth was used as grounds for

 exclusion from criminal prosecution.(2) In Grotius'

-time (17th century) a person was declared of age years for
+time (17th century) a person was declared of age

 From 1811 to 1886 when the Code Pénal was in force in the

 The discussion of having a minimum age or not and, if so, which minimum

 age, was concentrated on the question which reaction to wrongdoing would be the

 most effective for prevention of re-offending.(6)